-Located in the Kootenay Plains between Nordegg and the Banff Park Boundary, Abraham Lake is a favorite destination for locals and visitors alike.
-The lake is actually man-made – the byproduct of the Bighorn Dam – but it nonetheless possesses an amazing glacial beauty.
-Whether you enjoy fishing, quad riding, or simply taking in the scenery, it’s an exceptional option.
+Located in the Kootenay Plains between Nordegg and the Banff Park Boundary, Abraham Lake is a favourite destination for locals and visitors alike.
+The lake is actually human-made – the byproduct of the Bighorn Dam – but it nonetheless possesses an amazing glacial beauty.
+Whether you enjoy fishing, quad-riding, or simply taking in the scenery, it’s an exceptional option.
 (PLUZ info here.)
 There are also paid options for those who prefer something a bit more maintained.

-Note that the popularity of this site has certainly increased and it may not exactly provide you the serene slice of nature you anticipated.
-Also note that although beautiful and tempting, the lake is not a safe place for swimming or paddling as the wind can cause severe issues (there have been several rescues as of late, see this public service announcement by the county).
+Note that the popularity of this site has vastly increased, and it may not exactly provide you with the serene slice of nature you anticipated.
+Also note that although beautiful and tempting, the lake is not a safe place for swimming or paddling as the wind can cause severe issues (rescues are common, see this public service announcement by the county as an example).

 Kiska/Wilson (Bighorn Backcountry)

 A very rustic option, Kiska/Willson offers breathtaking views from nearby hiking trails.
-The Vision Quest Ridge Scramble is great if you want a challenge.
-If you’re looking for something a bit more laid back, Tershishner Falls is an excellent choice.
+The Vision Quest Ridge Scramble is excellent if you want a challenge.
+If you’re looking for something a bit more laid-back, Tershishner Falls is an excellent choice.
 (PLUZ info here.)

 Dormier/Sheep (Bighorn Backcountry)